voteaire/voteaire-onchain-spec/README.md

 ![example 3](assets/images/example2.png)

 In this case we are taking the snapshot ourselves, so as soon as we are finished we can start weighing and counting the votes.

+### Franken-Address Vulnerability

+Cardano addresses are composed of two parts, a payment portion and a staking portion.
+Typically the staking portion and payment portion of an address are from the same wallet and controlled by the same person, however it’s possible to compose an address of a payment portion under your control, and a staking portion owned by somebody else.

+The Franken-Address Vulnerability affects this platform because we weigh the votes using the ADA that a given stake address controls.
+So a malicious user may compose an address using someone else’s stake address who has a lot of ADA (or tokens) and vote using that address, since a simple transaction only requires a signature from the payment portion of an address.
+In this case they could unfairly change the result of an proposal by getting credit for ADA or tokens which they do not control.

+In order to ensure security and guarantee that the person voting actually controls the stake key which is casing the vote, we have updated the specification to require that votes need to be attached to a delegation transaction instead of a normal payment transaction.
+Because a delegation transaction requires control of the stake address this ensures that the voter cannot misrepresent the amount of funds they control.

+The Voteaire application will look for the pool you are currently delegated to and re-delegate to that pool, and thus voting will not change your delegation status and will have no effect on rewards.
+Note, that you still must be delegated to a pool before casting a vote on the Voteaire platform.